esphome/esphome-docs/components/ota_http.rst

     :description: Instructions for setting up Over-The-Air (OTA) updates for ESPs to download firmwares remotely by HTTP.
     :image: system-update.svg

-With the OTA HTTP (Over The Air HTTP) update component your device can download a firmware by HTTP and flash it.
+With the OTA (Over The Air) HTTP update component, your devices can install updated firmware on their own.
+This is achieved by configuring a URL from which the device will download the binary file and then triggering an action which causes the (new) firmware to be written to the device's flash memory.
+Once complete, the device is rebooted, invoking the new firmware.

-As the device is in client mode, it can be on a foreign network, or behind a firewall.
-It is primary useful with mqtt only devices.
+As the device is in client mode, it can be on a foreign network or behind a firewall.
+This mechanism is primarily useful with either standalone or MQTT-only devices.

 .. code-block:: yaml